NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 polygon editing from the ``Vector layer`` menu, and then right-clicking with the mouse to access the various functions.

 To create polygons, click with the left mouse button on points to be added.
 When clicking close to the starting point, the polygon becomes closed and a new one can be drawn.
+A single point can be drawn by clicking twice in the same location.
+To draw a segment, click on its starting point, ending point, and then its starting point again.

-Polygons can be saved from the right-click menu.
+The resulting shapes can be saved from the right-click menu.
+The shapefile specification prohibits having a mix of points, segments, and polygons in the same file, so all drawn shapes must be of the same kind.

 When reading polygons and georeferenced images from disk, choose "View as Georeferenced Images" to plot the polygons on top of the images.

 As an application, the ``gdal_rasterize`` command can be used to keep or exclude the portion of a given georeferenced image or a DEM that is